AAllred18/INTEX-2024/readme.md

-Turtle Shelter Project Description
+Turtle Shelter Project

+Authors: Andrew Allred, Brandon Fromm, Jordan Goddard, Gavin Smith

-The Turtle Shelter Project is a web-based platform designed to help the organization efficiently manage volunteers and events.
+Description: The Turtle Shelter Project is a web-based platform designed to help the organization efficiently manage volunteers and events.
 The home page allows website visitors to sign up as a volunteer or request an event.
 Ihe website features a secure login system where the administrator can access private information.
 Administrators can track/edit events, volunteers and administrative users.